gardenlinux/gardenlinux-nvidia-installer/system-services/nvidia-installer/Readme.md

 ## High level structure of the Dockerfile

-The first stage uses the gardenlinux-dev image (which contains the needed compilers & kernel headers) to download the NVIDIA driver files and compile the kernel modules.
+The first stage installs the needed compilers & kernel headers, then calls a script to download the NVIDIA driver files and compile the kernel modules, and finally creates a compressed tar archive of the required files.

-The second (main) stage copies the kernel modules into the image and contains the runtime script to install the modules into the running kernel as part of a Daemonset.
+The second (main) stage copies the tarball into the image along with the runtime scripts to extract the tarball and install the modules into the running kernel as part of a Daemonset.

-For new versions of Garden Linux, update the required values in gardenlinux-dev.
-For new versions of the NVIDIA driver, update the required `driverVersion` value in `component.yaml`.

 ### Background